alexaldearroyo/random-color-generator/README.md

 ---

-- [x] make the program accept an argument between (red, orange, yellow, blue, violet, green, cyan) or no argument; otherwise print "invalid argument"
+- [x] Make the program accept a argument (red, orange, yellow, blue, violet, green, cyan) or no argument; otherwise print "invalid argument"
-- [] pair the hue arguments to a range of matching colors
+- [x] Pair the hue arguments to a range of matching colors
+- [x] Make the program accept a second argument (dark, light)
+- [x] Make the program output luminosity equivalent to said argument

-## Wihslist
+## Wishlist

 - [] Add hue argument options for white, gray and black.mmm